joshclyde/memory/README.md

 - make a favicon
 - once you get a lot of tags, the review page is a long scroll. could def condense this.

+#### 🏆 Code Quality

+- url utilities

 ### 🔎 "Smart" flashcards

-- i'm gonna get a lot of flashcards, and it'll probs be hours to go through every one. gotta fix this.
+- i'm gonna get a lot of flashcards, and it'll probs be hours to go through every one, so having some way to know how i'm doing would be useful
 - tracking if the user is succeeding/failing at each flashcard
 - presenting this data in some useful way

+### 🎩 Fancier flashcards

+Allow more than just plain text for flashcards.
+Markdown would be a good option since a lot of the flashcards are going to be code.

 ### 🐞 Bugs